meese-os/meeseOS-manual/src/guide/filesystem/README.md

 {
   vfs: {
     mountpoints: [{
-      name: 'temp',
+      name: "temp",
-      adapter: 'system', // You can leave this out as 'system' is default
+      adapter: "system", // You can leave this out as "system" is default
       attributes: {
-        root: '/tmp'
+        root: "/tmp"
       }
     }]
   }